KYH-Net23/AuthenticationService/README.md

 Token expiration is set to **5 minutes**.
 The token contains issuer and audience fields to identify the source and intended recipient.

 ---

-## Security

-The secret key used to sign tokens is stored as a hardcoded string for simplicity in this example.
-For a production environment, ensure:
-- Secret keys are stored securely, such as in [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).
-- Tokens are transmitted over HTTPS to prevent interception.